hillarykoch/powerTCR/README.md

 ## Installation

-Install this package from Bioconductor by typing in R:
+Install this package from Bioconductor by typing in R
 ```{r}
 source("https://bioconductor.org/biocLite.R")
 biocLite("powerTCR")
 ```

+or by downloading the source package powerTCR_0.1.0.tar.gz

 ## Getting going